sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 ● Performance
 Not only there is an **overhead** to <TechnicalTerm val="Platform Channels"/>, but **[Executing channel handlers on background threads](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not supported except for iOS and Android.
-Especially, If I want to use <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux with background thread to implement <UniqueTerm val="Expensive"/> logic, I would struggle to improve my performance.
+Especially, If I want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux in non-blocking, I would struggle to improve my performance.

 ---